chenmasterandrew/chenmasterandrew-dalichat-frontend/README.md

 #### TabContainer Component

-To create the `TabContainer` component, first create the outline of a basic React component, then create a container `div` with a child `div` and a child ordered list (`ol`).
+To create the `TabContainer` component, first create the outline of a basic React component, then create a container `div` with a child ordered list (`ol`) element and a child `div` element.
 For this component, we must explicitly return JSX and cannot use the shorthand mentioned above.

 Above the `return (...)` function call, insert the following line: